Does Medicare Cover Orthotic Devices?

 Original Medicare pays for 80 percent of the final approved cost to rent or purchase an orthotic device.
 Medicare recipients pay the remaining 20 percent of the cost and are also responsible for covering their Part B deductible for the year.

-Medicare Advantage plan coverage
+Medicare Advantage Orthotic Coverage

 If you have a Medicare Advantage (Part C) plan from a private insurance company, you are entitled to coverage for orthotics if you meet the same qualifications mentioned above.
-Depending on the type of Medicare Advantage plan you have, your plan may restrict your coverage to a set network of health care providers, medical suppliers, and medical facilities.
+Depending on the type of Medicare Advantage plan you have, your plan may restrict your coverage to a set network of healthcare providers, medical suppliers, and medical facilities.

 Your plan may require that you rent or purchase your durable medical equipment from a specific DME supplier in your service area.
 Because it’s possible your plan won’t cover your orthotics if you use a DME supplier outside the plan’s network, make sure you have this information before making an appointment with a supplier.